-With your permission, Mr President, I present the comments of India on the Request for an Advisory Opinion submitted by the Commission of Small Island States on Climate Change and International Law.
+With your permission, Mr President, I present the comments of India on the Requestfor an Advisory Opinion submitted by the Commission of Small Island States on Climate Change and International Law.

-I would like to present my comments in three parts: (i) jurisdictional issues; (ii) protection and preservation of the marine environment under Part XII of the Convention; and, lastly, (iii) the existing climate change treaty regime.
+15 I would like to present my comments in three parts: (i) jurisdictional issues;

+16 (ii) protection and preservation of the marine environment under Part XII of the

+17 Convention; and, lastly, (iii) the existing climate change treaty regime.

-Mr President, advisory opinions of courts and tribunals afford an excellent opportunity to expound the application and interpretation of international law.
-However, in the present request, India believes that the Tribunal should consider: (a) whether it has jurisdiction to render an advisory opinion; and (b) if so, whether the Tribunal should exercise its discretion in giving the opinion.
+19 Mr President, advisory opinions of courts and tribunals afford an excellent

+20 opportunity to expound the application and interpretation of international law.

+21 However, in the present request, India believes that the Tribunal should consider:

+(a) whether it has jurisdiction to render an advisory opinion; and (b) if so, whether theTribunal should exercise its discretion in giving the opinion.

-Mr President, the Tribunal derives its jurisdictional authority primarily from article 288 of the Convention and article 21 of the Statute of the Tribunal.
-Both of these provisions provide for contentious jurisdiction of the Tribunal in clear and express terms.
-However, neither the Convention nor the Statute provides for advisory jurisdiction of the full Tribunal.
-In fact, article 159, paragraph 10, and article 191 of the Convention provide that the Tribunal, through its Seabed Disputes Chamber, can give advisory opinions to organs of the International Seabed Authority.
-If it was the intention of the drafters that a similar competence had to be conferred on the full Tribunal, it would have been expressly provided for in the Convention.
+25 Mr President, the Tribunal derives its jurisdictional authority primarily from article 288 26 of the Convention and article 21 of the Statute of the Tribunal.
+Both of these 27 provisions provide for contentious jurisdiction of the Tribunal in clear and express 28 terms.
+However, neither the Convention nor the Statute provides for advisory 29 iurisdiction of the full Tribunal.
+In fact, article 159, paragraph 10, and article 191 of 30 the Convention provide that the Tribunal, through its Seabed Disputes Chamber, can 31 give advisory opinions to organs of the International Seabed Authority.
+If it was the intention of the drafters that a similar competence had to be conferred on the full 32 33 Tribunal, it would have been expressly provided for in the Convention.
+34

 Furthermore, Mr President, while article 138 of the Rules of the Tribunal provides competence to render an advisory opinion, it is humbly submitted that the Rules by themselves cannot confer a new jurisdiction when the Convention or the Statute are silent on the matter.
-Be that as it may, India believes that the Tribunal should carefully examine the legal basis and its scope, and exercise discretion while rendering an advisory opinion in the current request.
+Be that as it may, India believes that the Tribunal should

+39 carefully examine the legal basis and its scope, and exercise discretion while

+- 40 rendering an advisory opinion in the current request. - 41

 In addition, India also believes that the two questions put to the Tribunal are rather general in nature.
-The questions seek opinion of the Tribunal on specific obligations of Parties to UNCLOS, relating to newer aspects of the protection of marine environment; namely, ocean warming, sea-level rise, ocean acidification and anthropogenic greenhouse gas emissions into the atmosphere and climate change impacts, all of which have not been provided in Part XII of the Convention.
+The questions seek opinion of the Tribunal on specific obligations a particular to the protocol of the pr anthropogenic greenhouse gas emissions into the atmosphere and climate change impacts, all of which have not been provided in Part XII of the Convention.